-Regular readers of this blog will know I’m a Big Fan of the strengths-based approach.
+Regular readers of this blog will know I’m a big fan of the strengths-based approach.
 I’ve seen teams and individuals light up with a new sense of purpose and a boost to their energy once strengths are identified.
 But this isn’t la-la land; there is actually a potential downside to our strengths.
 Used in the wrong context and / or in ‘overdrive’ our strengths can present a serious risk to our performance.
-At worst they can derail a promising career.

-When I take people through their Strengthscope® profile some people, while pleased to see their strengths, seem more concerned with their ‘non-strengths’ or weaknesses.
+When I take people through their Strengthscope® profile, while pleased to see their strengths, some people seem more concerned with their perceived weaknesses.
 This thinking belongs with historic management approaches of ‘fixing’ people’s weaknesses (presumably so they all turn out the same).
-Don’t get me wrong: let’s call weaknesses just that, and manage them to minimise their impact.
-But the point that’s often missed by focusing on weaknesses is that they’re seldom what sends our performance goes off track – that’s the mischief brought about by our strengths going into overdrive.
+But the point that’s often missed by focusing on weaknesses is that they’re seldom the cause of our performance going off track – that’s the mischief brought about by our strengths going into overdrive.